 Gavi

-Seafood salad can be stored for up to 2 days in the refrigerator, in an airtight container.
-You can freeze it without the dressing if you have used all fresh, not defrosted, ingredients.
+The seafood salad can be stored for up to 2 days in the refrigerator in an airtight container.
+You can freeze it without the dressing if you have used all fresh, unfrozen ingredients.

 You can enrich your seafood salad with scampi, cuttlefish, or baby octopus.
 Use the cooking water from mussels and clams for other preparations.